 There are many choices of pots and recipes to try but given that I have not used these before I see two options.
 Just buy one that you absolutely love and jump in with gusto or borrow one to try, and see how you like it

 The other things to consider are if you use a smaller container to cook in your first time, you know if it was easy to use and if you liked what was cooked, as well as was the product you choose to your liking and did it live up to the expectations you had.
 Of course, you would need to consider secondary items like seasoning the pot, size, weight, clean up too!

 So what are my choices for a clay pot?
 First, you need to know a little about the options.
 There are many but for the purpose of “getting started” here, there will three examples, each with glazed and unglazed options.
 The glazed is ready to use and easy to clean where the unglazed require you to preseason and then soak 15 to 20 minutes before using.
 It should be noted that if your choice is an unglazed pot there will be an earthy, dirt flavour which when combined with what you cook will become somewhat nutty.

 All clay cooking pots should be started in a cold oven or very low temperature.
 If cooking on the stovetop or direct flame it is recommended to have a metal plate to diffuse the direct heat The pots may crack otherwise.
 Some of these are not recommended for direct heat.
 Be sure to check the manufacturers’ recommendations.

 It is recommended that a new unglazed pot be used for non-meat food like rice or lentils for the first couple of times to allow the pot to naturally season and seal itself.

 These pots come in many sizes and are usually highly decorated.
-Here is what they look… The nice thing about this one is that you can serve right from the bottom and the heat retained will keep your food warm for quite a while.
+Here, just above is a picture of what they look like.
+The nice thing about this one is that you can serve right from the bottom and the heat retained will keep your food warm for quite a while.

 Black Clay La Chamba